This task is for defining the UI portion of the Asset Browser in Blender.

 Linking vs Appending assets

-In different situations, users might want to either link an asset or append (copy) it.
+In different situations, users might want to either link an asset or append it.

 For simple cases where users just want access to assets as a starting point, appending makes the most sense

-For collaborative projects, films with multiple shots, complex environments etc, it makes more sense to create a repository and then link to assets.
+For collaborative projects, films with multiple shots, complex environments etc, it makes more sense to create a library and then link to assets.

 We want to make it easy to do both, without having to switch between modes or views, like so: